-667 Mathematical Statistics I (5)
+667. Mathematical Statistics I (5).
+Pr., MH 264 and graduate standing.

-Pr., MH 264.
 Basic probability theory; combinatorics; random variables; special distributions; applications to scientific and engineering data.
 MH 667 may be taught concurrently with EN 411 and MH 467; however, additional work will be required for students enrolled in MH 667.
-MH 667 usually is offered only in the fall quarter of even years
+MH 667 usually is offered only in the fall quarter of even years.

-668 Mathematical Statistics II (5)
+668. Mathematical Statistics II (5).
+Pr., MH 467, MH 667, or EN 411, and graduate standing.

-Pr., MH 467, MH 667, or EN 411.
 Moment generating functions and use of moments; Central Limit Theorem; derivation of probability density function of sample statistics; sampling, estimation, and hypothesis testing; correlation and regression.
 MH 668 may be taught concurrently with MH 468; however, additional work will be required for students enrolled in MH 668.
-MH 668 usually is offered only in the winter quarter of odd years
+MH 668 usually is offered only in the winter quarter of odd years.

-669 Mathematical Methods in Engineering and Physics (5)
+669. Mathematical Methods in Engineering and Physics (5).
+Pr., MH 264, MH 269, and graduate standing.

-Pr., MH 264 and MH 269.
 Sturm-Liouville problems with special functions; Fourier series and integrals; partial differential equations, including hyperbolic, parabolic, and elliptic equations, with applications; Fourier and Laplace transform methods.
 MH 669 may be taught concurrently with MH 469; however, additional work of a more theoretical nature will be required for students enrolled in MH 669.
-MH 669 usually is offered only in the spring quarter of odd years
+MH 669 usually is offered only in the spring quarter of odd years.